POTABA 3G POWDER SACHETS

 4. POSSIBLE SIDE EFFECTS

-Symptoms include hunger, shaking, feeling nervous, anxious or confused, sweating,
+• intense hunger, shaking, feeling nervous, anxious or confused, sweating, dizziness or feeling

-dizziness or feeling light-headed, sleepiness, difficulty speaking or weakness.
+light-headed, sleepiness, difficulty speaking or weakness.
+These symptoms may be caused

 Reporting of side effects